Christ the King College, Isle of Wight: Site

-The college was based on two separate campuses, each in close proximity to each other on Wellington road.
+The college was based on two separate campuses, each in close proximity on Wellington Road.
 One accommodated years 7 and 8, known as "Lower College", and the other accommodated years 9 to 11 and the sixth form, known as "Upper College".
 However, since the construction of a new state of the art school building (first used in 2018 but completed in 2019) the entire school is housed on the previous Upper College site, while Lower College has been converted into playing fields and a bus bay.

 As part of the college's previous expansion plans, deliveries of new temporary classrooms to include Science, Art and Design and Technology facilities were made.
 In addition, a multi-use games area (MUGA) was put in place on the lower field of the Upper College site, which replaced the playground on which the new sports hall temporarily stood.
 All of these have since been removed following the rebuild, and a new MUGA was put in place on the site of the old temporary sports hall.

 After a relatively long delay, construction for the new sixth form accommodation was completed by September 2013, taking only just 25 weeks.
 Funding was also secured by the college for a complete rebuild as part of the Government's Priority Schools Building Programme.

 Sixth form history

 The Sixth Form Centre was officially opened in a service led by the Right Reverend Philip Egan, Catholic Bishop of Portsmouth and the Right Reverend Christopher Foster, the Church of England's Bishop of Portsmouth.
 The service began in the sports hall, attended by the secondary years and staff.
 This was followed by a procession to the Sixth Form Centre for the second half of the service, which was attended by the sixth form students and staff.
 The centre was blessed and officially opened by the two bishops.
-The service also included the investiture of the principal, Goodhead, as a Dame of the Papal Equestrian Order of Saint Gregory the Great.
+The service also included the investiture of the principal, Patricia Goodhead, as a Dame of the Papal Equestrian Order of Saint Gregory the Great.

 Papal Honour

-In September 2013 it was announced that the principal of the college, Goodhead, was to be presented with a Papal Honour for her services to the Catholic Church in education.
+In September 2013 it was announced that the principal of the college, Patricia Goodhead, was to be presented with a Papal Honour for her services to the Catholic Church in education.
 The award was presented by Egan on 11 December 2013 during the opening service for the sixth form.
-Goodhead was subsequently also made a Dame of the Papal Equestrian Order of Saint Gregory the Great.
+Ms. Goodhead was subsequently also made a Dame of the Papal Equestrian Order of Saint Gregory the Great.